awsdocs/aws-lambda-developer-guide/doc_source/with-android-create-package.md

 **Dependencies**
 + `aws-lambda-java-core`

 Build the code with the Lambda library dependencies to create a deployment package\.
-For instructions, see [Deploy Java Lambda functions with \.zip file archives](java-package.md)\.
+For instructions, see [Deploy Java Lambda functions with \.zip or JAR file archives](java-package.md)\.